Smart while sleeping? Why good sleep helps your dog's training

 You’ve probably noticed how your dog sometimes seems tired or restless after waking up, even though they’ve actually had enough sleep.
 In our experience, a good night’s sleep directly impacts a dog’s success in training.
 The deep sleep phase, in particular, plays a crucial role in your dog’s ability to process new information and maintain emotional balance.
 In this article, you’ll learn why this phase is so important and how you can support your dog’s training success in the long term by providing the right sleeping spot.

 Why dogs sometimes prefer to sleep on the floor You're reading Smart while sleeping?
-Why good sleep helps your dog’s training 4 minutes
+Why good sleep helps your dog’s training 6 minutes Next Why Your Dog Is Tired but Restless After a Walk

 The Relationship Between Sleep Quality and Learning Ability in Dogs